carlalennon/animeasy-tools/README.md

 - Added link to Kanban board
 - Linted python files with Pylint and pylint_django
 - Added wireframes to readme.
+- Added a function to the profile form that checks that a 2 letter country code has been entered.
+Enetering anything other than 2 letters previously broke the app

 ## Sources:
 [Creating a newsletter app](https://www.youtube.com/watch?v=hWtlskOaFNI) \